 We all know how popular Netflix, HBO, Amazon, Hulu, and at least a dozen more streaming channels are right now, content-wise.
 These entities are creating some of the most successful series.
-We’re seeing an era of almost too many high quality shows to choose from with no end in sight.
+We see an era of almost too many high quality shows to choose from with no end in sight.

 And those channels are all widening their scope — and wallets — to develop and produce more and more features and series, leaving screenwriters scrambling for the next big idea.

 But with great success and opportunity comes endless lines of screenwriters wanting in on the action.
 The jobs are certainly there, but everyone wants them.
-How can you possibly break in?
+How can you possibly break through?

 First and Foremost — An Undying Drive to Break Through

 Before we get into the promised elements that create a buzzworthy pilot, we have to discuss the business of writing for television, which is a term we're forced to use loosely because streaming channels and today's technology have far surpassed the need to view them on TVs.